tencentyun/intlcloud-documents/product/存储/日志服务/词汇表_intl.md

 ## API Key

 API key is a security credential for user authentication and access to Tencent Cloud API.
 An API key consists of SecretId and SecretKey.
 A user can create multiple cloud API keys by visiting [Cloud API Key Console](https://console.cloud.tencent.com/capi).
-Users cannot call cloud APIs without API keys.
+Users must have API keys to call cloud APIs.

 - SecretId is used to identify the API caller.
 - SecretKey is a key used for signature string encryption, and signature string verification by the server.